How to Design Ad Banners that Drive CTR

 A CTA shouldn’t take up more than a few words.
 Don’t use it to attract users – that’s what your value proposition is for.

-Your CTA should just direct users to their next action and set their expectations correctly.
+Your CTA should direct users to their next action and correctly set their expectations.

 Animated vs. Static Banners

-An animated banner allows you to offer a completely different experience than a static banner.
+An animated banner offers a completely different experience than a static banner.
 You can deliver more information better and wow users with slick animations.

 But Are They Better than Static Images?